-Special thanks to contributor Erin Predmore who shares her family’s adoption journey with our readers this week.
+Special thanks to contributor Erin Predmore who shared her family’s adoption journey with our readers.

 I hope this letter finds you well.
 Everything with us is OK and very busy – M is growing and laughing – his favorite game is to jump off the last stair and yell “go, go!”
 He’s also full of activity and seems to be everywhere at once.
 He’s got your smile – I know I’ve mentioned that to you before, but it never fails to surprise me when he smiles or laughs – it is your smile coming back at me….”